kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

     // managed to evict the target (e.g. terminate or delete a pod).
     EvictionConditionFailed EvictionConditionType = "Failed"

-    // EvictionConditionEvicted means that the target has been evicted (e.g. a pod has been
+    // EvictionConditionTargetEvicted means that the target has been evicted (e.g. a pod has been
     // terminated or deleted).
-    EvictionConditionEvicted EvictionConditionType = "Evicted" )
+    EvictionConditionTargetEvicted EvictionConditionType = "TargetEvicted" )

 type EvictionConditionReason string